Can CBD Help With Panic Attacks, and if So, How?

 It is always important for users to check with a doctor before following online recommendations.

 A panic attack is a situation where a person experiences sudden and intense fear even if there is no real danger nearby.
 Most people experience panic attacks once or twice in their lifetime.

 Individuals who continuously have episodes of panic attacks and are always fearful may have a condition known as panic disorder.
 The Anxiety and Depression Association of America stated that six million adults in the United States are affected by panic disorder.

 The conventional treatment for panic disorder usually involves a combination of psychological and pharmacological interventions.
-Anti-anxiety and antidepressant medications are considered first-line drugs for alleviating the symptoms of this mental health disorder.
+Anti-anxiety and antidepressant medications, as well as CBT, are considered first-line treatments for alleviating the symptoms of this mental health disorder.

 Cannabidiol, more popularly known as CBD, could be a potential treatment for panic attacks due to its supposed effects in decreasing anxiety.
 CBD, unlike THC, is a non-psychoactive compound derived from cannabis plants.

 Several studies have shown that cannabidiol is capable of reducing the symptoms associated with panic attacks.
 Clinical trials on both animal and human studies provide evidence that CBD exhibits anti-panic properties.